 Available in an eye-catching silver, this jacket is tailored well with additional adjustment straps on the cuffs, waist and upper arms.
 Constructed from mesh and 600D polyester for ultimate comfort and breathability, you will remain fresh throughout your road trip.
 Protection comes in the form of Knox Flexiform CE protectors at the shoulders and elbows with the option to add a Seesoft CE level 2 back protector.
 Added ventilation panels on the chest back and sleeves allow for full airflow to the upper body.
 With a Concealed jeans loop, you can attach trousers for a full suit.

-Made from a multi-fabric shell and incorporating mesh panels at the front, back and under the arms for maximum cooling ability, the Leonis Drystar jacket has CE certified Bio Air shoulder and elbow armour for rider protection.
-Including a removable waterproof and breathable liner and two front and one internal pocket with waterproof treatment, your belongings will remain dry too.
-The sleeves have multiple adjustment straps to give you your preferred fit while the waist has a connecting zip to attach Alpinestars jeans.
+Made from a multi-fabric shell and incorporating mesh panels at the front, back and under the arms for maximum cooling ability, the Calabasas jacket has CE certified Bio Air shoulder and elbow armour for rider protection.
+It features pockets for additional chest and back protection, while the waist has a connecting zip to attach Alpinestars jeans.

 Fitted with mesh panels throughout the chest, arms, and back, the AirFrame keeps you cool when you need it most.
 Constructed from QuickDry fabric and a breathable and perforated inner, this jacket is also hygienic.
-The motorcycle jacket is a simple black design with a striking white added under the arms and reflective detailing below the shoulders and across the chest.
-With its removable elbow and shoulder pads included, you have the choice to add a back protector to its concealed pocket.
+Classy Dainese design is typical of the Italian brand.
+With its removable CE Pro elbow and shoulder pads included, you have the choice to add a back protector and chest protectors to its concealed pockets.

 We counted 40 different mesh motorcycle jackets for women and they’re available in loads of styles.
 We picked the jacket below as it ticked all the boxes and is priced really well.
 It’s also available in 4 different colour variations, so if this mildly pink one isn’t for you, then you can click the link and find a colour that suits you best.